-Opioid Maker Insys Admits To Bribing Doctors, Agrees To Pay $225 Million Settlement
+Opioid-Maker Insys Admits To Bribing Doctors, Agrees To Pay $225 Million Settlement

 "Today's settlement sends a strong message to pharmaceutical manufacturers that the kinds of illegal conduct that we have alleged in this case will not be tolerated," said Assistant Attorney General Jody Hunt in a statement.
 "I want to assure the families and communities ravaged by this epidemic that the Department of Justice will continue to act forcefully to hold opioid manufacturers accountable for their actions."

-The founder of Insys Therapeutics, John Kapoor, is among the highest ranking pharmaceutical executives to be convicted amidst the opioid epidemic.
+The founder of Insys Therapeutics, John Kapoor, is among the highest ranking pharmaceutical executives to be convicted amid the opioid epidemic.
 Sentencing of the former billionaire is scheduled for September.

 A spokesperson for Insys Therapeutics did not respond to a request for comment regarding the settlement.
 However, in August 2018 the company announced the settlement-in-principle and a spokesperson said in a statement, "Insys Therapeutics in no way defends the past misconduct of former employees."

-The company has faced significant financial troubles that they attribute to legal costs.
+The company has faced significant financial troubles that it attributes to legal costs.
 Earlier this year, an Insys spokesperson said the company may not survive.

 NPR's Up First is the news you need to start your day.